Trump calls Federal Reserve ‘much bigger problem than China’

 - How one family built Qualtrics, an $8 billion startup far from Silicon Valley

-Trump says: “They’re making a mistake because I have a gut, and my gut tells me more sometimes than anybody else’s brain can ever tell me.”
+The president says: “They’re making a mistake because I have a gut, and my gut tells me more sometimes than anybody else’s brain can ever tell me.”